-In this subsection, we provide a brief overview on the dominant thermochemistry in the L, T and Y temperature regimes marked by the most abundant volatile elements (H, C, N, O), as these resulting species drive the C/O ratio and metallicity solutions in current retrieval modelling.
-We focus our discussion on thermochemical equilibrium assumptions for well-mixed, convective atmospheres as a necessary simplification in our modelling.
+In this subsection, we provide a brief overview on the dominant thermochemistry in the L, T, and Y temperature regimes marked by the most abundant volatile elements (H, C, N, and O), as these resulting species drive the C/O ratio and metallicity solutions in current retrieval modeling.
+We focus our discussion on thermochemical equilibrium assumptions for well-mixed, convective atmospheres as a necessary simplification in our modeling.
 For a more detailed discussion, see Lodders & Fegley (2002).

 Carbon and Oxygen.
-The most identifiable features in UCD spectra often result from carbon and oxygen chemistry in the form of H2O, CH4, CO and CO2.
-In warmer, less dense atmospheres (i.e., L dwarf atmospheres) we expect to see more carbon and oxygen in CO and CO2 whereas cooler, denser atmospheres (i.e., T or Y dwarf atmospheres) would show more CH4 and H2O.
-We can consider CO2 to play a lesser role under thermochemical equilibrium assumptions as it is expected to be observable at much lower pressures (log P (bar) < -8) than the photospheric pressures we probe (1 < log P (bar) < 10).
+The most identifiable features in UCD spectra often result from carbon and oxygen chemistry in the form of H2O, CH4, CO, and CO2.
+In warmer, less dense atmospheres (i.e., L-dwarf atmospheres), we expect to see more carbon and oxygen in CO and CO2, whereas cooler, denser atmospheres (i.e., T- or Y-dwarf atmospheres) would show more CH4 and H2O.
+We can consider CO2 to play a lesser role under thermochemical equilibrium assumptions, as it is expected to be observable at much lower pressures (log P (bar) < -8) than the photospheric pressures we probe (1 < log P (bar) < 10).
 For the remaining three major absorbers, they are governed by the net thermochemical reaction:

-$$CO + 3H_2 \rightleftharpoons CH_4 + H_2O$$ (2)
+$$CO + 3H_2 \rightleftharpoons CH_4 + H_2O. \tag{2}$$

-It is important to note that even in a CO-dominated atmosphere, the abundances of CH_4 and H_2O do not drop to zero and vice versa.
-Lodders & Fegley (2002) also discuss the implication that overall metallicity ([Fe/H]) has on the $CH_4 = CO$ boundary (i.e., the threshold in P-T space between a CO- or CH4-dominated atmosphere).
+It is important to note that, even in a CO-dominated atmosphere, the abundances of CH4 and H2O do not drop to zero, and vice versa.
+Lodders & Fegley (2002) also discuss the implication that overall metallicity ([Fe/H]) has on the $CH_4 = CO$ boundary (i.e., the threshold in P - T space between a CO- or CH4-dominated atmosphere).
 As metallicity decreases, the $CH_4 = CO$ boundary shifts to higher temperatures, whereas as metallicity increases the $CH_4 = CO$ boundary shifts to lower temperatures.
-Additionally, while CO_2 is not considered a major C-bearing gas in these atmospheres, it is moderately abundant (-12 $< \log X{\rm CO_2} < -6$) in a COdominated atmosphere.
-Observational evidence for this species exists in hotter L dwarf atmospheres but subsequent retrieval modelling attempts failed to constrain its relatively low abundance (e.g. Line et al. 2015; Gonzales et al. 2020) and, as such, is not considered a major contributor in determining C/O ratios for brown dwarfs.
+Additionally, while CO2 is not considered a major C-bearing gas in these atmospheres, it is moderately abundant $(-12 < \log X{CO_2} < -6)$ in a COdominated atmosphere.
+Observational evidence for this species exists in hotter L-dwarf atmospheres, but subsequent retrieval modeling attempts have failed to constrain its relatively low abundance (e.g., Line et al. 2015; Gonzales et al. 2020), and as such, is not considered a major contributor in determining C/Oratios for brown dwarfs.

-While we focus our analysis in section 7 on thermochemical equilibrium assumptions, we do have observational evidence of chemical disequilibrium for the CO to CH4 conversion (i.e. Noll et al. 1997; Oppenheimer et al. 1998; Miles et al. 2020) in brown dwarf atmospheres.
-This results in higher observed abundances of CO than predicted by thermochemical equilibrium due to rapid vertical mixing from the deeper, hotter atmosphere at rates faster than the chemical timescale conversion to CH_4 (Prinn & Barshay 1977; Fegley & Lodders 1996; Lodders & Fegley 2002; Visscher et al. 2006; Visscher & Moses 2011).
-While this is a real, observed phenonmenon, we focus here on thermochemical equilibria for well-mixed atmospheres.
+While we focus our analysis in Section 7 on thermochemical equilibrium assumptions, we do have observational evidence of chemical disequilibrium for the CO-to-CH4 conversion (i.e., Noll et al. 1997; Oppenheimer et al. 1998; Miles et al. 2020) in brown dwarf atmospheres.
+This results in higher observed abundances of CO than predicted by thermochemical equilibrium, due to rapid vertical mixing from the deeper, hotter atmosphere at rates faster than the chemical timescale conversion to CH4 (Prinn & Barshay 1977; Fegley & Lodders 1996; Lodders & Fegley 2002; Visscher et al. 2006; Visscher & Moses 2011).
+While this is a real, observed phenomenon, we focus here on thermochemical equilibria for well-mixed atmospheres.

-For the CO to H_2O conversion, even in the regime where CO is the major C-bearing gas, half of all oxygen can still be in H_2O as oxygen is nearly twice as abundant as carbon.
-It is important to note, as discussed for a solar composition gas in Lodders & Fegley (2002), that the distribution of oxygen atoms between H_2O and CO in a UCD atmosphere is going to be affected by the production of oxygen-rich clouds.
-We discuss theorectical implications of this further in subsection 5.2.
+For the CO-to-H2O conversion, even in the regime where CO is the major C-bearing gas, half of all oxygen can still be in H2O, as oxygen is nearly twice as abundant as carbon.
+It is important to note, as discussed for a solar-composition gas in Lodders & Fegley (2002), that the distribution of oxygen atoms between H2O and CO in a UCD atmosphere is going to be affected by the production of oxygen-rich clouds.
+We discuss theoretical implications of this further in Section 5.2.